B3Dcmb/midapack/INSTALL.md

 - LAPACK
 - CFITSIO

-Typically the path to the Midapack installation can be provided by adding the hint `-D MIDAPACK_DIR <path>` to the first cmake command.
+Typically the path to the Midapack installation can be provided by adding the hint `-D MIDAPACK_DIR=<path>` to the first cmake command.

 The user may want to use a LAPACK implementation provided by Intel MKL (Math Kernel Library).